abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 **Question:** Which are the identity elements of the *AND* and *OR* operations?

-Monoid operations
+Monoid operations in terms of set theory
 ===

-Monoid operations as functions
----
+We now know what the monoid operation is, and we even saw some simple examples.
+However, we never defined the monoid rule/operation formally i.e. using the language of set theory with which we defined everything else.
+Can we do that?
+Of course we can - everything can be defined in terms of sets.

+We said that a monoid consists of two things a set (let's call it $A$) and a monoid operation that acts on that set.
+Since $A$ is already defined in set theory (because it is just a set), all we have to do is define the monoid operation.

-We never defined the monoid rule/operation formally.
-However, we said that $$+$$ is such an operation.
-And we know that plus is just an a function that accepts a product of two numbers and returns a number (formally $+: \mathbb{Z} \times \mathbb{Z} \to \mathbb{Z}$).
+Defining the operation is not hard at all.
+Actually, we have already done it for the operation $+$ - in chapter 2, we said that *addition* can be represented in set theory as a function that accepts a product of two numbers and returns a number (formally $+: \mathbb{Z} \times \mathbb{Z} \to \mathbb{Z}$).

 ![The plus operation as a function](plus_operation.svg)

-Every other monoid operation can also be represented as a function that takes a pair of monoid elements and returns one element of the same type.
+Every other monoid operation can also be represented in the same way - as a function that takes a pair of elements from the monoid's set and returns one other monoid element.

 ![The color-mixing operation as a function](color_mixing_operation.svg)

-So this is *one way* to define the monoid operation.
-But there is another way, which we will see next.
+Formally, we can define a monoid from any set $A$, by defining an (associative) function with type signature $A \times A \to A$.
+That's it.
+Or to be precise, that is *one way* to define the monoid operation.
+And there is another way, which we will see next.
+Before that, let's examine some more categories.

-Currying
----

-Using pairs is one way to represent multi-argument function.
-But there is another way, which makes use of a concept (which is also very prominent in programming) called *currying*.
-Currying is the notion that a function that accepts two arguments and returns a value, is isomorphic to a function that accepts one argument and returns another function which accepts the other argument.
-Formally $A\times B\to C\cong A\to B \to C$.

-This means that we are always able to transforms a function that takes a pair of objects to a function that takes just one object and returns a function that takes another one.

-Monoid elements as functions
----

-Using currying, we can represent monoid elements as functions by uniting them to the monoid operation.
-For example, the operation of the addition monoid, that we saw above has the following type signature.

-$+: \mathbb{Z} \times \mathbb{Z} \to \mathbb{Z}$

-By the formula above, this is equivalent to.

-$+: \mathbb{Z} \to (\mathbb{Z} \to \mathbb{Z})$

-When we pair that function with an element from the monoid, (say $2$), it becomes the function $+2$ that adds 2 to a given number.

-$+2: \mathbb{Z} \to \mathbb{Z}$

-And because the monoid operation is always a given in the context of a given monoid, we can view the element $2$ and the function $+2$ as equivalent.

-In other words, instead of representing the monoid elements in the set as *objects* that are combined using a function, we can represent them as *functions* themselves.
-For example, in the addition monoid, numbers can be seen both as *quantities* (as in two apples, two oranges etc.), but as *operations*, (e.g. as the action of adding two to a given quantity).

-This viewpoint is useful when we use monoids as a way to model how a set of (associative) actions that are performed on a given object (or objects) alter it's state.
-Provided that the object's state is determined solely by the actions that are performed on it, we can leave it out of the equation and concentrate on how the actions are combined.
-And as per usual, the actions (and elements) can be anything, from mixing colors in paint, or adding a quantities to a given set of things etc.

 Other monoid-like objects
 ===

-Monoid operations obey two laws - they are associative and there is an identity element.
+Monoid operations obey two laws - they are *associative* and there is an *identity element*.
 In some cases we come across operations that also obey other laws that are also interesting.
-Imposing more (or less) rules to the way in which (elements) actions are combined results in the definition of other monoid-like structures.
+Imposing more (or less) rules to the way in which (elements) objects are combined results in the definition of other monoid-like structures.

 Commutative (abelian) monoids
 ---